Coleridge-Initiative/big-data-and-social-science/docs/10-ChapterError.md

 population correlation at $\rho_{\mu \vert cd} = 0.5$.
 In this scenario, let $\rho_c = \rho_d = 0.25$.
 Figure
 \@ref(fig:fig10-5) shows the
-correlation as a function of the sample size with systematic errors (dotted line) compared to the correlation without systematic errors (solid line).
+correlation as a function of the sample size with systematic errors compared to the correlation without systematic errors.
 Correlation with systematic errors is both inflated and attenuated.
 However, at the assumed level of intra-source variation, the inflation factor overwhelms the attenuation factors and the result is a much inflated value of the correlation across all aggregate sizes.